 Students respond … “PROVE IT!”

 The student provides proof to support his response…

 Prove It Reading Strategy as a Test-Taking Technique

-The above examples focus on reading comprehension, but the Prove It reading strategy is just as powerful as a test-taking technique.
+The Prove It reading strategy is powerful as a test-taking technique.

 Prove It Reading Strategy Poster

-To use this strategy to prepare students for standardized testing, give them a mini-poster to guide them in “proving!” their answers.
+To use this strategy to prepare students for standardized testing, provide a mini-poster to guide them in “proving” their answers.

 Here are the steps for students to follow…